Patients are finding the virtues and pitfalls of telemedicine apps during their wide adoption.

 Doctor visits, apart from the burden of transportation and infrastructure, are very difficult for people with ‘white-coat syndrome.’
 What does this term mean?

-It refers to the phenomenon where patients present a variation in their conditions like blood pressure (BP) when assessed in the doctors’ office or in out-of-office settings.
+It refers to the phenomenon where patients present a variation in their conditions like blood pressure (BP) when assessed in the doctors’ office or out-of-office settings.
 This is due to the anxiety or fear induced by the presence of a doctor or hospital settings in general.
 That’s why it is referred to as a white-coat syndrome.
 In Telemedicine, home tests can better capture a patient’s usual BP.

 2. Eliminating clinic-induced stress:

-This phenomenon holds true for cognitive tests as well because doctor examinations in the clinic often induce unease, while patients are more clear-minded and relaxed in their homes, so test anxiety is reduced.
+This phenomenon holds for cognitive tests as well because doctor examinations in the clinic often induce unease, while patients are more clear-minded and relaxed in their homes, so test anxiety is reduced.

 As a geriatrician at Brigham and Women's Hospital, Julia Loewenthal explains that some patients perform better on cognitive tests for dementia when they take the tests during a Telemedicine visit in the comfort of their own homes.
+To know more about Telemedicine App Development Guide: Trends, Challenges, Benefits, Features click here.

 Telemedicine app development is a brilliant complementary and sometimes - an alternative solution to physical hospital visits.
 It signals a shift in patients' experience and expectations as it challenges the belief that healthcare exists only in hospital settings.
 It also offers a virtual visit with the doctor while remaining at home.
-The patients appreciate the convenience of virtual visits; it still has room for improvements.
+The patients appreciate the convenience of virtual visits; it still has room for improvement.
 The seamless and low-friction experience will be critical for sustained usage.